 Councils are heavily involved in enabling the provision of early childhood education and care (including through land use planning and leasing of council premises).
 Councils in NSW are also direct providers of long day care, family day care, occasional care, preschools, playgroups, vacation care and outside-of-school-hours care.

 Councils recognise that young people have needs for their own specific local facilities, services and programs.
 Local government currently makes a significant investment in the local youth services through running youth programs, providing buildings for youth groups to meet, and through local youth advisory councils.
 Youth councils enable young people who work, live or study in a particular local government area to influence council policies and decisions towards young people.

 Significantly, councils involve young people in the planning and management of activities and events for Youth Week, which occurs in April each year.
-In 2016, 120 councils in NSW registered Youth Week events, and each year the NSW Minister responsible for youth affairs provides awards to councils which conduct the best Youth Week programs.
+Almost all councils in NSW register Youth Week events, and each year the NSW Minister responsible for youth affairs provides awards to councils which conduct the best Youth Week programs.